HomeOnMars/projektoOmnijo/README.md

 <!-- -*- coding: utf-8 -*- -->

-Projekto Omnijo  <br>  Project Omnijo
+Projekto Omnijo
 ===============================================================================

+> Project Omnijo

-Documents, settings and stories of my imagined fictional country *la Regno de Omnijo* (the Kingdom of Omnijo).
+Documents, settings and stories for my worldbuilding exercise set in the fictional country of *la Regno de Omnijo*.
 It began as a background story I wrote for my Cities: Skylines 2 city [*OmniCentro*](https://mods.paradoxplaza.com/mods/97163/Any), but ballooned into something more.